biostochastics/tejas_sandbox/README.md

 }
 ```

-For the full paper, see: [paper/Tejas-white-paper.pdf](paper/Tejas-white-paper.pdf)

 ## Acknowledgments

 We thank the Wikimedia Foundation for making Wikipedia data freely available for research.
 This work would not have been possible without their commitment to open knowledge.

-## License

-GNU General Public License v3.0 (GPL-3.0)

-This software is licensed under GPL-3.0, which means:
-- Anyone who distributes software based on this code must make their source code available
-- Commercial use is permitted, but the software must remain open source
-- Any modifications or derivative works must also be licensed under GPL-3.0

-See LICENSE file for full details.